Healthy Homes Assessment Roys Hill

 Insulation Roys Hill

-Underfloor and ceiling insulation is mandatory on all rental houses since 1 July 2019.
-Property managers and landlords are required to make sure the insulation meets the new standard.
-In some instances, an existing insulation on the ceiling or in the subfloor space might need to be added or replaced.
+Insulation for underfloor and ceilings is a requirement on all rental homes since July 1, 2019.
+Property managers and landlords should ensure that the insulation meets this new quality.
+In certain situations, the an existing insulation on the ceiling or in the sub floor space might require to be replaced or replaced.

-The "R" stands for thermal resistance, and it is a measurement of how well insulation resists heat flow.
-The more high the R-value, higher the quality of insulation.
+The "R" is a symbol for thermal resistance and is a gauge of how well the insulation withstands heat flow.
+The higher the R-value, the higher the standard of insulation.

 Roys Hill Moisture Ingress & Drainage

-Making sure your rental property is protected from the effects of moisture isn’t just a matter of the interior of the building but you must make sure there is somewhere for surface, rain or ground water and prevent it from getting into the building.
-When it is damp and moisture, it is frequently those concerns that you aren’t aware of that could become a major issue and cause damage to your investment and affecting the tenant’s well-being.
+Keeping your rental property safe from the effects of moisture isn’t just a matter of the interior of the building it’s also about the outside.
+You must ensure there is somewhere for rain, surface or ground water, and prevent it from getting inside.
+When it is about damp and water, it’s usually those concerns that you aren’t aware of that could become a major issue and cause the property to suffer and harming the tenant’s health.

-Rental properties must have effective drainage to remove storm water, surface water, and ground water.
-This includes an appropriate runoff or outfall.
-Making sure that the water is able to go, and it can’t linger underneath the buildings is an essential part of maintaining your property’s dry.
+Rental properties must have efficient drainage for the removal of storm water, surface water, and ground water, including an appropriate runoff or outfall.
+Making sure that the water is able to go, and also that it can’t linger underneath the buildings is an essential part of maintaining your property’s dry.

-In addition to a drainage system to prevent the ingress of moisture, if your apartment has an enclosed gap between your floor and the surface, a ground moisture barrier must be constructed if it is reasonably practicable to install it.
+In addition to the drainage system that will prevent the ingress of moisture, if your property has an enclosed space between floorboards and the ground, a ground moisture barrier must be installed if it is reasonably practicable to install it.

-Ground moisture barriers are typically a polythene sheet laid over the ground, in order to block any moisture that is present in the ground from getting into the structure.
-It also helps to prevent water damage to the floor insulation.
+A ground moisture barrier is typically a polythene sheet laid over the ground, to block any moisture present in the ground from accumulating into the structure.
+It also helps in preventing any damage to your underfloor insulation.

 moisture ingress and drainage inspection